robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 **Products**

 * *Crowdfunding* - Add crowdfunding products to WooCommerce.
 * *Product Add to Cart* - Set any local url to redirect to on WooCommerce Add to Cart.
 Automatically add to cart on product visit.
+Display radio buttons instead of drop box for variable products.
 * *Product Cost Price* - Save WooCommerce product purchase costs data for admin reports.
 * *Product Images* - Customize WooCommerce products images, thumbnails and sale flashes.
 * *Product Info* - Add additional info to WooCommerce category and single product pages.